-Skip to 2 minutes and 31 seconds So join us as we explore the history of women’s rights and their campaign for the vote.
+Skip to 0 minutes and 49 seconds We will examine the campaign for the vote, its leading figures and organisations, assessing their tactics and effectiveness.
+And we will follow the passage of the Representation of the People Act in 1917 and 1918.
+So join us as we explore the history of women’s rights and their campaign for the vote.